Common Git Issues and Solutions: Troubleshooting Like a Pro

 Unstaged Changes Lost

-If you lose unstaged changes, use git fsck
+If you lose unstaged changes, use git fsck to recover dangling blobs:

 git fsck --full --no-reflogs --unreachable --lost-found